What is a map?

-- Move with the device into a location on the perimeter of the venue.
+- Move with the device to a location on the perimeter of the venue.

-- Select the Configuration tab inside the Dragonfly Web UI.
+- Select the Configuration tab inside the Dragonfly Web User Interface.

-- Inside the configuration tab configure the MAP_CALIBRATION_METHOD to be ”No markers used (direct view only, no WGS84 coordinates possible)”.
+- Inside the configuration tab configure the Calibration method to be ”No markers used (direct view only, no WGS84 coordinates possible)”.

 - Click on Save Config and Restart.

-- Select the Map tab and click on Reset Map.
+- Select the Maps tab and click on Reset Map.

 - If you get the error “NOT authenticated” please check this page.

 - Move your camera with a translation movement (not a rotation movement!) towards a chosen direction to start detecting the features associated to the shapes and objects in your environment.
-By now the Status shown inside the Video Preview should switch from MAP INIT to NAVIGATION.
+By now the status shown to the right of the GREEN PLAY button should switch from MAP INIT to NAVIGATION.

-Inside the Dragonfly Web UI you will see:
+Inside the Dragonfly Web User Interface you will see:

 - the flying drone represents your camera.

-- this RED thread represents the path followed with the camera.
+- the RED thread represents the path followed with the camera.

-- the Video Preview on the left that shows what is seen by the camera where:
+- the video preview on the right that shows what is seen by the camera where:

 - the BLUE dots represent the features associated to objects/shapes detected in your environment.